ItemConsulting/lib-xp-freemarker/.changeset/olive-bugs-marry.md

 "@item-enonic-types/lib-freemarker": minor
 ---

-Add functionality to render Freemarker from resoures or inline strings
+Add functionality to render Freemarker from resources or inline strings